-Welcome to New York: Wegmans opens new store in Brooklyn
+Subs, sushi and space: Wegmans comes to NYC

 Despite the rain, crowds turned out Sunday to take a look at a selection the company says includes almost 50,000 items.

+Aside from groceries, the store offers a range of food options, including sushi, pizza and buffet bars, and has a bar serving alcohol in the cafe.

-It’s the 101st store for Wegmans, which was founded over a century ago in Rochester, New York, and is still family-owned.
+The new Brooklyn outpost is the 101st store for Wegmans, which was founded over a century ago in Rochester, New York, and is still family-owned.

+The Navy Yard location is accessible by a number of transportation modes, including subway and ferry, and also has a number of spaces for drivers to park.

+There are plans to have a grocery delivery service offered through the new location by the end of the month.

 Wegmans has more than 40 stores in other parts of New York state, as well as store locations in New Jersey, Pennsylvania, Massachusetts, Virginia, Maryland and North Carolina.